-• When the meeting is coming to an end, ask for and review a copy of the IEP that was just developed.
-Make sure everything in it was documented accurately and completely.

-• Signing the IEP only shows that you attended the meeting, not that you agree with the IEP.
+- When the meeting is coming to an end, ask for and review a copy of the IEP that was just developed.
+Make sure everything in it was documented accurately and completely. - Signing the IEP only shows that you attended the meeting, not that you agree with the IEP.
 If you disagree with anything in the IEP, write notes directly on the document, indicating your disagreement.
+You should also make sure your disagreement is noted in the Parental Concerns section of the IEP.